artisan-roaster-scope/artisan/_docs/12-alarms.md

 ### Talking Alarms

 If you want your alarms to talk to you, an Artisan blog posts explains [talking alarms](https://artisan-roasterscope.blogspot.com/2017/12/talking-alarms.html).
 They are quite easy on a Mac as the software is built in and further explanation is [here](https://artisan-roasterscope.blogspot.com/2015/07/speaking-alarms-for-os-x.html).
+Talking alarms have become one of my favorite features for making the roasting process semi-automatic.

 ### Help Dialog